KSDaemon/wampy.js/README.md

     // you can throw exception with some details for client application

     const UserException = function () {
-        this.uri = 'app.error.no_database_connection';
+        this.error = 'app.error.no_database_connection';
-        this.details = {};
-        this.argsList = ['Not able to connect to the database.'];
-        this.argsDict = {
+        this.details = {
          errorCode: 'ECONNREFUSED'
          errorMessage: 'Connection refused by a remote host.',
          database: 'db',
          host: '1.2.3.4',
          port: 5432,
          dbtype: 'postgres'
        };
+        this.argsList = ['Not able to connect to the database.'];
+        this.argsDict = {};
     };

     throw new UserException();